ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * The "updated_rights" parameter does not encode the CBOR simple value `true` (0xf5).

+If none of the error conditions above applies and the request is valid, then the RS leverages the "updated_rights" parameter encoding the CBOR simple value `true` (0xf5) as an indication from the AS that the access token conveyed in the POST request, namely T_NEW, is not the first one in its token series.
+That is, the access token is meant to dynamically update the access rights of C, while preserving the same secure communication association that is shared between C and the RS.

+In this case, the RS uses lookup information specified within T_NEW to determine whether it stores an access token T_OLD associated with C and belonging to the same token series of T_NEW.
+Such lookup information includes an identifier of the token series to which both T_NEW and T_OLD belong, and it can further comprise additional information elements pertaining to the specific profile of ACE used (e.g., the authentication credential of C that is bound to the access tokens of the token series).

+By leveraging such lookup information, the RS checks whether it stores an access token T_OLD that belongs to the same token series of T_NEW, like it would when receiving the request from C and according to the specific profile of ACE used.

+If the RS is currently storing such an old access token T_OLD and successfully validates the access token T_NEW, then the RS MUST supersede T_OLD by replacing the corresponding authorization information with the one specified in the new access token T_NEW.
+After that, the RS MUST associate T_NEW with the same secure communication association with which T_OLD was associated.

+If the RS is not currently storing such an old access token T_OLD, then the RS MUST reject the POST request from the AS and MUST reply with an error response that has a response code equivalent to the CoAP code 5.00 (Internal Server Error).

+The explicit indication provided by the "updated_rights" parameter prevents possible ambiguous situations, where the RS might erroneously believe that the access token conveyed in the POST request is the first one in a new token series (e.g., following the deletion of stored access tokens due to memory limitations). --- Editor's note: elaborate more in the "Security Considerations" section.

-If the AS receives an error response from the RS, the AS replies to C with an access token response, which includes the "access_token" parameter specifying the issued access token and includes the "token_upload" parameter encoding the value 1 (see {{sec-token_upload}}).
+If the AS receives an error response from the RS, the AS replies to C with an access token response, which includes the "access_token" parameter specifying the access token T_NEW and the "token_upload" parameter encoding the value 1 (see {{sec-token_upload}}).

-The processing of the POST request sent to the authz-info endpoint by the AS is further described in {{sec-as-token-upload}}.
+In case the RS replied to the AS with an error response and could not find the old access token T_OLD to supersede with T_NEW, the RS does not have anymore the secure communication association that was previously shared with C and associated with T_OLD.
+After receiving from the AS the access token response including the access token T_NEW, C will send a protected POST request including T_NEW to the authz-info endpoint at the RS, according to the original workflow.
+Since the RS does not store T_OLD and does not have the corresponding secure communication association used by C to protect the POST request, the RS replies to C with an unprotected error response.
+After that, C can send a new access token request to the token endpoint at the AS, asking for a new access token in a new token series.

 # Updated "ace_profile" Parameter # {#sec-updated-ace-profile-parameter}